NoHai/nohai-api/Readme.md

 * `npm run environment:all` (**environment** can be `mock`, `dev`, `staging` or `production`)

-> The [GraphiQL](https://github.com/graphql/graphiql) interface can be accessed on: http://localhost:5000/graphql/.
+> The [GraphiQL](https://github.com/graphql/graphiql) interface can be accessed on: http://localhost:5000/graphql/ (it can be accesed only after running command: `npm run environment:all`).

 ## Migrations